 His violin professors were in chronological order : from Romania - Ionel Nistor, Cristina Ardelean, Mihai Constantinescu, Nicolae Bilciurescu, Valeriu Rogacev, Modest Iftinchi and Stefan Gheorghiu, and from the United States of America - Eduard Schmieder and Victor Danchenko.

 Masterclasses : Holland Music Sessions (www.tihms.com) with prof. Erick Friedman (USA), Aaron Rosand (USA), Herman Krebbers (The Netherlands) and Jacques Ghestem (France).

 His repertoire and recordings include most of the Violin Concertos ranging from baroque to contemporary, as well as a few Rare Recital Programs, such as "Paganini's 24 Caprices for solo violin", "Fritz Kreisler - The Complete Works", "The Virtuoso Violin", "Florin Croitoru plays own transcriptions and original compositions"...

-Starting with the year 2010, Florin devoted a lot of his time to publishing regularly a number of World Premiere Albums consisting of transcriptions for solo violin, made after famous various symphonic works as well as after some of the most beautiful and difficult virtuoso pieces ever written for piano -(www.maximpublishinghouse.webs.com) ...
+Starting with the year 2010, Florin devoted a lot of his time to publishing regularly a number of World Premiere Albums consisting of transcriptions for solo violin, made after famous various symphonic works as well as after some of the most beautiful and difficult virtuoso pieces ever written for piano and classical guitar - (www.maximpublishinghouse.webs.com) ...

 When not touring internationally, Prof. Croitoru also spends time in his native country, due to implementing his Ph.D. research, (concluded in 2003).
 Today, many of his students are laureates of various national and international violin competitions.